pkardas/notes/books/designing-data-intensive-applications.md

 Many data warehouses use star schema (dimensional modeling).
 Variation of this schema is called the snowflake schema.
 Snowflakes are more normalised than stars.

+Fact tables are often 100 columns wide, however `SELECT * ` queries are rarely used.
+In most OLTP databases, storage is laid out in a row-oriented fashion.
+How to execute queries more efficiently?
+The idea behind column-oriented storage is simple: don't store all the values from one row together, but store all values from each columns together.
+Eg. one file = one column - much faster than parsing each row.

+Columns can be compressed using for example bitmap encoding - unique values encoded using bits.
+Efficient in situations where only few unique values and millions of records.
+Column compression allows mor rows from a column to fit in L1 cache.